axlsaludo/Master-Creator-Music-School-Website/README.md

 As aspiring Computer Engineering students, we are continually learning and improving our skills.
 Master-Creator Website represents the knowledge and expertise gained during our journey, and we are excited to share it with the wider community.
 The source code for Master-Creator Web is available here on GitHub, enabling fellow developers to study, contribute, and adapt the project to their specific needs.
 Hope this helps

-## Here is a Preview of the Homepage
+## Here is a Preview of the Home Page
 ![Screenshot (250)](https://github.com/ewanmoak/Master-Creator-Music-School-Website/assets/79072016/36be36a0-887f-46d2-bab9-7b7335902b36)